12 Family Camps Within Driving Distance of the Bay Area - 510 Families

 Where: Pinecrest, CA

-Dates and Prices: TBD for 2025.
-Rates are by tent size, for example, a Medium Tent is $2860 at Camp Blue or Gold.
-That is for all meals, activities, and lodging for a family of four for seven nights.
+Dates and Prices: TBD for 2026.
+Rates are by tent size, for example, a Medium Tent is $2645 at Camp Blue or Gold, so that includes all meals, activities, and lodging for a family of four for seven nights.
 Camp Oski is less expensive and uses a per-person fee system due to a smaller campus.
-See 2024 rates here >
+See 2025 rates here >

-Ready for a meal at Lair of the Bear.
-These kids asked their parents to go find another table.
+Ready for a “family” meal at Lair of the Bear.
+(These kids asked their parents to go find another table.)
+Photo: Whitney Moss

 Camp Mather